russsiq/laravel-docs-ru/docs/packages.md

 On the other hand, other packages are specifically intended for use with Laravel.
 These packages may have routes, controllers, views, and configuration specifically intended to enhance a Laravel application.
 This guide primarily covers the development of those packages that are Laravel specific.

 <a name="a-note-on-facades"></a>
-### A Note On Facades
+### Примечание о фасадах

 When writing a Laravel application, it generally does not matter if you use contracts or facades since both provide essentially equal levels of testability.
 However, when writing packages, your package will not typically have access to all of Laravel's testing helpers.
 If you would like to be able to write your package tests as if the package were installed inside a typical Laravel application, you may use the [Orchestral Testbench](https://github.com/orchestral/testbench) package.

 <a name="package-discovery"></a>
-## Package Discovery
+## Обнаружение пакетов

 In a Laravel application's `config/app.php` configuration file, the `providers` option defines a list of service providers that should be loaded by Laravel.
 When someone installs your package, you will typically want your service provider to be included in this list.
 Instead of requiring users to manually add your service provider to the list, you may define the provider in the `extra` section of your package's `composer.json` file.
-In addition to service providers, you may also list any [facades](/docs/{{version}}/facades) you would like to be registered:
+In addition to service providers, you may also list any [facades](facades.md) you would like to be registered:

     "extra": {
         "laravel": {